What is the OLLIMove?

 (More information below)

-The Baton will be passed on again on
+The Baton continues to be passed on each

 "Together let's MOVE from caring to doing -